kitty-catt/bc-full/README.md

 When the script is run, then it will install:
 1. the pipeline
 2. the foundational databases and load them (it will take about 1 or 2 minutes until the database is ready).
-3. create an apache httpd server called the silver platter where reports are stored of maven site scan, and jmeter runs.
+3. create an apache httpd server called the silver platter where reports are stored of maven site scans, and jmeter runs.

 Make a user to access the silver platter:

     bash tools/httpd/provide_access.sh

+Note: the site scan will reveal vulnerabilities in the dependencies and source.
+That something to consider when you were to apply such a setup on your customers code, ...

 # 3 Lets GO!